jiminhsieh/jekyll-clean-dark/_posts/2017-10-06-Why-I-Like-Performance-Engineering.md

 * You have to be good at design.
 [1]
 * Know how low-level things work.

 Suddenly, I realized the reasons are not only those.
-I found out when you work with performance engineering, you always have to see the data from benchmarks.
+I found out when you work with performance engineering, you always have to conduct benchmark and gather the data from benchmarks.
 The points are:

 * Data don't lie.
 * There is no ambiguity in data.